How do I know what I really believe?

 - How much of what you are saying is what you believe in your heart?
 What is your heart and mouth agreeing about?
 Can you see the impact of that in your life?

 - What are you saying and believing about other people?
 Does this agree with what you are praying?

 - Are you saying you believe one thing, but confessing something else with your mouth?
 Is this the lack of answered prayer or power in your life?

 - How is God responding to your faith?
 Is it impacted by what you say?
 For example, what you say after you prayed?

 You may think these questions are not very difficult, but I challenge you to listen to your mouth for a while, critically examine what you have to say and see what you hear.

-Father, please forgive me for the things I say, they do not reflect what I say I believe.
+You, but behaving differently because I actually don’t believe what I say.
 Help me to get my speech in line with what I believe.
-Help me to examine what I believe to make sure it aligns with the truth.
+Help me to examine what I believe to make sure it aligns with the truth of Your word.
+Help me to examine my thoughts and how they are impacting what I have to say.
 Build in me a heart of faith that gives expression to words of faith.